 We lease an office and manufacturing facility in Nesher, Israel and maintain an office in Tyler, Texas.
-Our lease for the facility in Nesher expires on December 31, 2023 with an option to renew the lease for an additional 24 months.
-The space is approximately 284 square meters.
-We pay approximately \$4,200 per month under our lease.
-We also use a facility in Tyler, Texas from an unrelated party, for which we pay rent of \$1,200 a month although we do not have a lease.
-This space is approximately 200 square meters.
+Our lease, for a space of approximately 284 square meters, for the facility in Nesher expired on December 31, 2023, and we decided not to renew the lease.
+In March 2024, we entered into a new three year lease for an office and manufacturing facility in Nesher for approximately \$2,500 per month, with the option to terminate the lease anytime with four months notice after the first twelve months.
+The space is approximately 180 square meters.
+We paid approximately \$4,200 per month under our former lease.
+We pay \$1,200 per month for our Tyler, Texas office, although we do not have a lease.
 We believe that our facilities are adequate to meet our current and proposed needs.